mohaids/sid/content/posts/aws-saa-c03-reflections.md

 # Takeaways
 Solid exam, really tested my AWS knowledge thoroughly.

 - The exam *will* test your depth.
-Knowing what a service is isn't enough — you need to understand when and *why* you’d use one over another.
+Knowing what a service is isn't enough - you need to understand when and *why* you’d use one over another.

+For example, you should know when to choose FSx for Windows File Server vs FSx for NetApp ONTAP, even though both support Windows-based workloads.
 - Don’t cram like I did.
 Two intense weeks worked for me, but it was high-stress.
 If I could do it over, I’d spread it out more.
 - Track your progress during the exam.
 My scratch-paper tracking method helped reduce panic and focus on logic over memory.